leonoel/missionary/README.md

 # Missionary – a functional effect and streaming system for Clojure/Script

-Missionary is a reactive dataflow programming toolkit providing referentially transparent operators for lazy continuous signals, eager discrete streams, and async tasks (IO actions).
-Missionary is comparable to Rx, ZIO & ZStream, Cats Effect, FS2, Haskell's Reflex, OCaml's Incremental and has some overlap with core.async.
+Missionary is a reactive dataflow programming toolkit providing referentially transparent operators for lazy continuous signals, eager discrete streams, and IO actions.
+Missionary aims to improve over state-of-the-art reactive systems, it can be used as a general-purpose asynchronous programming toolkit but also as a basis for event streaming and incremental computations.

 ```clojure
 (require '[missionary.core :as m])